droka/home-chain/README.md

 # home-chain
-On-chain governance for your community
+On-chain governance for your local community

 ## Introduction:
 **Home-line** is a recently built online community management system.